Our response to the data breach

 What do you mean when you refer to files?

-This issue has our full attention.
-Accellion FTA is a standalone software application and it was secured and closed when the Bank became aware of the breach.
+We responded quickly and with care.
+Accellion FTA is a standalone software application and it was secured and closed when we became aware of the breach.

-While a malicious third party has committed the crime, we believe the Bank has fallen short of the standards our stakeholders set for us and we apologise for this unreservedly.
+While a malicious third party has committed the crime, we believe we have has fallen short of the standards our stakeholders expect of us and we set for ourselves.
+We apologise for this unreservedly.